knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 Go create a *huge* coupon - like for $500.
 Call this one `SUPER_SHEEP`!

-Ok, this coupon is awesome - let's add it to our order.
+Ok, this coupon is awesome - so let's add it to an order.

 Perfect!
 As you can see, the cart is *already* smart enough to return the total as $0, instead of a negative number.
 Way to go cart!